tsztin0217/tsztin0217/README.md

 📊 Data & Analytics Enthusiast – With experience in business intelligence and data visualization, I transform data into impactful insights to drive informed decisions.
 I'm familiar with using Python, SQL, R, Tableau, Google Sheets/Excel, PowerBI and are in the process of learning more about them.

+✨ Web Development – Since I was a child, I love writing blogs and designing my blog theme with html and CSS.
+I'm currently diving back into learning more about web development and incorporating JavaScript to add extra level of interactivity!

 🎨 Digital Artist – I love digital drawing and exploring tools that expand my creative abilities, from illustration to animation and beyond.
 Some of my favorite tools include Procreate and Clip Studio Paint.

 🚀 Curious & Always Learning – Constantly adding new tools and techniques to my toolkit, I’m excited by everything from coding languages to creative software.